-Solid Gold Holistique Blendz dog food earns the Advisor’s mid-tier rating of 3 stars.
+Solid Gold Holistique Blendz receives the Advisor’s second-lowest tier rating of 2 stars.

-According to the company, Solid Gold Holistique Blendz is a dry dog food designed for less active adult or senior dogs and claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Solid Gold Holistique Blendz product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.

 Dry Dog Food